-- D3 Indicate terms for which transfers may enroll:
+3 Indicate terms for which transfers may enroll:

-- D3 Fall
+D3 Fall X

-- D3 Winter
+D3 Winter

-- D3 Spring
+D3 Spring X

-- D3 Summer
+D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X If yes, what is the minimum number of credits and the unit of measure?

-D5 Indicate all items required of transfer students to apply for admission:
+5 Indicate all items required of transfer students to apply for admission:

+υo indicate all items required of transfer students to apply for admission:

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript х
+D5 High school transcript X

-D5 College transcript(s) х
+D5 College transcript(s) X

-D5 Essay or personal х
+D5 Essay or personal statement X

-statement ^

-D5 Interview х
+D5 Interview X

-D5 Standardized test scores x
+D5 Standardized test scores X

-D5 Statement of good standing from prior institution(s) x
+D5 Statement of good standing from prior institution(s) X